Welcome to Stories from Jewish History

 A weekly newsletter exploring Jewish thinkers, events, and artifacts, famous and obscure.

 Hi.
 I’m Tamar.
 I spend a lot of time in the Middle Ages, with occasional forays into early modernity.
 This is exactly how a person winds up with something as practical as a doctorate in Medieval and Early Modern Jewish Studies, with a focus on intellectual history.
 These days, I spend most of my time in the beit midrash learning halacha (Jewish law) and Gemara (Talmud), which is great, because I get to hang out with my Rishonim friends all. the. time.
-I like the twenty-first century, too, specifically antibiotics, education for women, and Jewish Twitter.
+I like the twenty-first century, too, specifically antibiotics, education for women, and Jewish Twitter (or X now, I guess).

 Why I started this newsletter